huynt553/fantasysoccer/README.md

 - [ ] Add more players and stats
 - [ ] Order draft board by rankings?
 - [ ] Search feature for draft board
+- [ ] Sortable Headers for Table
+- [ ] Make the table bigger / more user friendly
 - [x] Include team crest in player info
 - [ ] Change backend to use player_id as primary key not last_name